IROCX/React-Portfolio/README.md

 #Installation of required npm modules

-IMPORTANT:Run this script first before running project.
+IMPORTANT: Run this script first before running project.

 Open CMD in the project directory and run `npm install`